antoinelouis/100-days-of-code/log.md

 Found as a fallback the possibility to get the CSS `:hover` properties and apply them directly on the element.

 **Link to work:** same repo than Day 1

+### Day 6: April 21, 2018

+**Today's Progress**: factorize the hover event

+**Thoughts:** I start to doubdt about the architeture I set up for the key construction.
+I eventually managed to simulate all the style of the hover effect.

+**Link to work:** same repo than Day 1